Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Gaussian additive regression with unknown precision

 \section{Gaussian additive regression with unknown precision}

 Thus far, we have focused on GAMs with a known dispersion parameter $\phi$ for the exponential family models.
-Now, we consider a more classical setup with a Gaussian assumption on the distribution of $Y_i$, while treating $\phi$ as an unknown parameter.
-For Gaussian additive regression, a response variable $Y_i$ is expressed as
+Now, we shift to a more traditional setup by assuming a Gaussian distribution for $Y_i$, treating $\phi$ as an unknown parameter.
+In the context of Gaussian additive regression, the response variable $Y_i$ is expressed as